Seymour-Lee/leetcode-solutions/notes/bq.md

-·        Ownership - Tell me about a time when you took on something significant outside your area of responsibility.
-Why was it important?
-What was the outcome?
-OR Give me an example of a time when you didn't think you were going to meet the commitments you promised.
-How did you identify the risk and communicate it to stakeholders?
-What was the outcome?

 ·        Deliver Results - Tell me about a goal that you set that took a long time to achieve or that you are still working towards.
 How do you keep focused on the goal given the other priorities you have?
 OR Tell me about a time where you not only met a goal but considerably exceeded expectations.
 How were you able to do it?
 What challenges did you have to overcome?